pippim/pippim.github.io/programs/mserve.md

 7. Clicking each line as it is sung is the same behavior as the *Basic time index* function except that additional details are displayed
 8. Finally, the *Fine-tune time index* window is closed and regular music player resumes where it was interrupted

+#### 80% of lines must be basic synchronized

+This screen appears when you have not completed basic time synchronization for at least 80% of the lines:

+{% include image.html src="/assets/img/mserve/Basic Time Not Done.png"
+   alt="Basic Time Not Done.png"
+   style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
+   caption="Basic Time Not Done.png"
+%}

+Fine-Tune Time Index cannot be done until 80% of lines have Basic Time Index completed.

 ---

 <a id="hdr13"></a>